lyokha/nginx-custom-counters-module/README.md

 identifier may also be declared explicitly using directive `counter_set_id` which must precede all server's counters declarations.

-Reloading nginx configuration
+Reloading Nginx configuration
 -----------------------------

-Counters *may* survive after nginx configuration reload, provided directive `counters_survive_reload` was set on *main* or *server* configuration levels.
+Counters *may* survive after Nginx configuration reload, provided directive `counters_survive_reload` was set on *main* or *server* configuration levels.
 Counters from a specific counter set *will not* survive if their number in the set has changed in the new configuration.
 Also avoid changing the order of